morganhvidt/find-my-blocks/src/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Find my blocks is a tool to list all the blocks that are used on you WordPress site and what posts/pages they are used on.
+Find My Blocks is a tool to list all the blocks that are used on you WordPress site and what posts/pages they are used on.

 == Description ==